nnefil/portfolio/README.md

 Hi, I'm Philipp!
 I graduated from Saint Petersburg National Research University of Information Technologies, Mechanics and Optics with a degree in Management.
 Building a career as a Data Analyst.

-This repository is made to show my skills and way for me to track my progress in Data Analytics